-Codelco-Chile is registered under Securities Registry No. 785 of the Chilean Superintendence of Securities and Insurance (the "SVS") and is subject to its supervision.
+Codelco-Chile is registered under Securities Registry No. 785 of the Chilean Commission for the Financial Market (the CMF), before Superintendence of Securities and Insurance (the SVS), and is subject to its supervision.
 According to Article No. 10 of Law No. 20.392 (on the new Corporate Governance of Codelco), such supervision shall be on the same terms as publicly traded companies, notwithstanding the provisions in Decree Law (D.L.)
 No.1.349 of 1976, which created the Comisión Chilena del Cobre ("Chilean Copper Commission").